All Episodes

 Allegedly.

-But again, who's gonna enforce it?
+But again, who's going to enforce it?

 tucker carlson

-So but what did that do you remember what that act required?
+So, but what did that, do you remember what that act required?

 tim burchett

-It is um I I do not believe it passed the one that I'm thinking about did not pass in the Senate because you remember I had the bill, it was two pages long for disclosure.
+The one that I'm thinking about did not pass in the Senate because you remember I had the bill.

 tucker carlson